Health care worker COVID-19 infections underscore mask needs

 Goyal said he thought he cheated infection after his daughter suffered COVID-19 at her work, and he quarantined himself at home for more than a week.
 His first symptoms showed after nine days, even though his daughter had been recovering in isolation in her room.

-“You can really do a lot within a home to quarantine; its still very hard to stop its spread,” said Goyal, though he noted his wife didn’t suffer an infection despite living with two household cases.
+“You can really do a lot within a home to quarantine; it’s still very hard to stop its spread,” said Goyal, though he noted his wife didn’t become infected despite living with two household cases.

 The state Health Department has investigated about 7,000 cases of health care workers suffering high-risk exposures from infected patients, co-workers, relatives or community events away from work.
-Roughly 7% resulted in an infection, said Kris Ehresmann, state infectious disease director.
+About 7% became infected, said Kris Ehresmann, state infectious disease director.

-Among them, 1,940 of the investigations involved exposures in home or social settings, and 10.6% of them resulted in lab-confirmed infections.
+Among them, 1,940 of the investigations involved exposures in home or social settings, and 10.6% of them became infected — a higher share than with patient exposures.
 That has raised concerns for state health officials this summer that exposures away from work could reintroduce COVID-19 to long-term care facilities after months of efforts to protect their vulnerable populations.

 The state reported six more COVID-19 deaths on Tuesday, bringing the state’s total in the pandemic to 1,823.
-Of those, 73% involved residents of long-term care facilities who are at greater risk due to their advanced age or underlying conditions such as diabetes or heart disease.
+Of those, 73% involved residents of long-term care facilities who are at greater risk because of their advanced age or underlying conditions such as diabetes or heart disease.

 The CDC antibody study results made sense to Mary Turner, president of the Minnesota Nurses Association.
-As an intensive care nurse at North Memorial Health, she has greatest access to protective equipment and has felt safer despite treating mostly COVID-19 patients.
+As an intensive care nurse at North Memorial Health Hospital, she has greatest access to protective equipment and has felt safer despite treating mostly COVID-19 patients.

 Nurses in other settings — where mask-wearing isn’t as routine and patients’ COVID-19 status is unknown — have as much reason to worry, she said.
 “It’s those situations [that are high risk] where you are around it and you don’t know until it’s too late.”